 e-learning training resource

 Public Health England’s Report on e-cigarettes (also known as vapourisers) estimated that vaping is around 95% safer than smoking.
-However this is not a well known fact amongst the public and there continue to be inaccurate perceptions that e-cigarettes are just as harmful as smoking.
+However this is not a well known fact amongst the public – in fact the public understanding of the relative harms of e-cigarettes have worsened over time and are less accurate today than they were in 2014 – there continue to be inaccurate perceptions that e-cigarettes are just as harmful as smoking.
 There is no substantial evidence that e-cigarettes cause significant harm to health, so therefore they can be a useful tool when stopping smoking for those who have tried other methods without success.

-An estimated 2.8 million adults in Great Britain currently use electronic cigarettes (vape), up from only 700,000 in 2012 as shown by Action on Smoking and Health (ASH) in its recent survey of e-cigarette users.
-This demonstrates the growing popularity of vaping.
+The NHS estimates that 2.9 million adults in Great Britain currently use electronic cigarettes (vape).
+This is a massive increase up from only 700,000 in 2012 as shown by Action on Smoking and Health (ASH) in a survey of e-cigarette users.

+The popularity of vaping often raises a number of concerns.
 One concern that has been voiced about e-cigarettes is that they may act as a gateway for young people into smoking tobacco.
-However the evidence so far has shown that e-cigarettes are attracting very few people who have never smoked into regular e-cigarette use; the recent ASH survey showed that only 0.2% of non-smokers are vaping.
+However, unlike in the US, current evidence shows that e-cigarettes are attracting very few people, indeed the vast majority of people who vape are ex-smokers or current smokers.

 Smokers are four times more likely to quit successfully by using a combination of behavioural support and medication.